cvxgrp/optimization_via_circuits/README.md

 4. Using `ciropt` find discretization parameters for DI that produce convergent algorithm.

-5. Use the resulting algorithm to solve the original problem.
+5. Use the resulting algorithm to solve your problem.

 Note that in step 3, there are infinitely many admissible DIs that can be designed.
 Each of these, when discretized, results in a different optimization algorithm.